tae898/taewoon.kim/projects/human-memory.md

 ---
 layout: page
-title: A Machine With Human-Like Memory Systems (Humemai)
+title: "HumemAI: A Machine With Human-Like Memory Systems"
 subtitle: A machine that can think and talk like us.
 cover-img: /assets/img/projects/human-memory/human-memory.png
 thumbnail-img: /assets/img/projects/human-memory.png